-The detoxification part of the process only takes 60-90 minutes while patients are under moderate sedation (not general anesthesia) in intensive care of a full-service accredited hospital.
-It is performed by our medical director Dr. Michael H. Lowenstein, who is a board certified anesthesiologist and pain management specialist.
+The rapid detoxification part of the process only takes 60-90 minutes while patients are under moderate sedation (not general anesthesia) in intensive care of a full-service accredited hospital.
+It is performed by our medical director Dr. Michael H. Lowenstein, who is quadruple board-certified, as well as an anesthesiologist and pain management specialist.

 Because no two people are the same, each procedure is personalized to the individual and his/her needs.
 Our method and practices are also unique and implement the most advanced techniques.
-This is one of the safest, quickest and most humane ways to detox from opiates.
+The Waismann Method Medical Group offers one of the safest, most dignified and humane form of rapid detox from opiates in the world.

 Pre-Treatment & Pre-Medication

-Patients are admitted to our full-service accredited hospital and provided with a private room at least one day prior to the procedure for a full physical health evaluation in advance before beginning the process.
-Patients dependent on opiates have developed a slower metabolism and changes in organ function over time.
-The digestive system, heart rate, blood pressure, and kidney function are frequently compromised.
-For the safety and success of the detoxification, doctors evaluate health, physical condition, and opiate use, and then customize the treatment to meet the specific needs of each individual.
+Patients are admitted to our full-service accredited hospital and provided with a private room at least a day prior to the anesthesia assisted rapid detoxification, for an extensive health evaluation before beginning the process.
+Patients dependent on opiates could have developed a slower metabolism and changes in organ function over time.
+The digestive system, heart rate, blood pressure, and kidney function could have been compromised after long term opiate intake.
+For the safety and success of the detoxification under anesthesia, doctors carefully assess health, physical condition, and opiate use in order to customize the treatment to meet the specific needs of each individual.

 Each and every patient undergoes a diagnostic work up, including but not limited to: evaluation of blood and urine; assessment of heart, lung and kidney function.
 Based on the results of this thorough evaluation, a personalized program is designed to reverse opiate physical dependency.
-It is imperative that patients are closely monitored under our expert care during the premedication process.
-Stabilizing each patient helps ensure a smooth and safe procedure.
+It is imperative that patients are closely monitored under medical supervision during the premedication process.
+Stabilizing and understanding each patient helps ensure a smooth and safe detoxification.

 - The pre-treatment duration and rapid detox procedure are based on each patient’s individual medical, drug and psycho-social history.
 Several specialized physicians in our hospital may be consulted on an individual basis.
 A safe and comfortable experience is only ensured by having a true understanding of each patient’s medical and psycho-social background.